Retaliation for Opposing Discrimination or Harassment

 - severe threats

 - filing counterclaims against an employee in court

-To support a retaliation claim, you must also produce evidence that a legal connection exists between your protected activity and the adverse employment action taken against you.
+To support a retaliation claim, you must show a legal connection between your protected activity and the adverse employment action taken against you.
 In defending retaliation claims, employers often claim that the employee did not engage in protected activity or, alternatively, that the decision maker who terminated the employee had no knowledge of the protected activity.